anze3db/adventofcode/README.md

 1 directory, 16 files
 ```

-All the xx.py files look like this:
+All the py files look like this:

 ```python
 from adventofcode import AoC